nextflow-io/nextflow/docs/reference/syntax.md

 new Date()
 ```

-Refer to {ref}`stdlib-default-imports` for the set of types which are implicitly available in Nextflow scripts.
+See {ref}`stdlib-default-imports` for the set of types which are implicitly available in Nextflow scripts.

 ### Unary expressions